Argyrochosma limitanea: Morphology

 The rhizome is short and horizontal, with leaves closely spaced.
 It bears thin linear to lanceolate brown to reddish-brown or chestnut-brown scales, of a uniform color and with entire (toothless) margins.

 The leaves range from 5 to 30 cm long.
 The stipe (the stalk of the leaf, below the blade) is reddish-brown to black, rounded, without hairs or scales, except that a few scales like those of the rhizome may be present at the very base.
 It is 3 to 12 cm long and 0.75 to 2 mm in diameter, making up about one-half to one-third of the total length of the leaf.

 The leaf blades are 2.5 to 11 cm long.
 They vary from narrowly to broadly deltate (triangular) in shape, and ranges from tripinnate (cut into pinnae, pinnules and pinnulets) to pentapinnate at the base, where it is most divided.
-The rachis (leaf axis) is rounded or slightly flattened and hairless above, straight or slightly zig-zagging, and dark in color, as are the axes of the leaf segments.
+The rachis (leaf axis) is rounded or slightly flattened and hairless above, straight or slightly flexuous (zig-zagging), and dark in color, as are the axes of the leaf segments.
 The color continues into the base of the leaf segments, without a distinct joint.
 From 6 to 12 pairs of pinnae are present, gradually narrowing at their tips and generally widest at their bases.
 Leaf segments are numerous and closely spaced, small, elliptic to ovate or roundish to oblong in shape.
 The leaf tissue has a leathery texture, obscuring the veins from the upper surface, and does not bear hairs or scales on either surface.
 The underside of the leaf has a thick covering of white farina (powder).
 The leaves and axes curl upward when dry.

 In fertile leaf segments, the sporangia are close to the margin, borne along the further half of the secondary veins branching from the midrib of the segment.
 Each sporangium contains 32 spores.
 The leaf segments are curled under, often concealing the sporangia.
 A. limitanea is an apogamous triploid, with a chromosome count of n = 2n = 81.

-Two subspecies are recognized: the typical A. limiteana subsp. limiteana, and A. limiteana subsp. mexicana.
-A. limiteana subsp. limiteana has broader blades (2 to 6 cm), broadly deltate-ovate in shape and more highly (4 to 5 times) divided at the base, with the lowest pinnae at least half the length of the entire leaf blade.
-A. limiteana subsp. limiteana has narrower blades (1 to 2.5 cm), lanceolate to oblong in shape and less highly (3 to 4 times) divided at the base, with the lowest pinnae from one-third to one-quarter the length of the entire leaf blade.
+Two subspecies are recognized: the typical A. limitanea subsp. limitanea, and A. limitanea subsp. mexicana.
+A. limitanea subsp. limitanea has broader blades (2 to 6 cm), broadly deltate-ovate in shape and more highly (4 to 5 times) divided at the base, with the lowest pinnae at least half the length of the entire leaf blade.
+A. limitanea subsp. limitanea has narrower blades (1 to 2.5 cm), lanceolate to oblong in shape and less highly (3 to 4 times) divided at the base, with the lowest pinnae from one-third to one-quarter the length of the entire leaf blade.